apache/pulsar/site2/website/versioned_docs/version-2.8.2/concepts-messaging.md

 In Pulsar, batches are tracked and stored as single units rather than as individual messages.
 Consumer unbundles a batch into individual messages.
 However, scheduled messages (configured through the `deliverAt` or the `deliverAfter` parameter) are always sent as individual messages even batching is enabled.

 In general, a batch is acknowledged when all of its messages are acknowledged by a consumer.
-It means unexpected failures, negative acknowledgements, or acknowledgement timeouts can result in redelivery of all messages in a batch, even if some of the messages are acknowledged.
+It means that when **not all** batch messages are acknowledged, then unexpected failures, negative acknowledgements, or acknowledgement timeouts can result in a redelivery of all messages in this batch.

 To avoid redelivering acknowledged messages in a batch to the consumer, Pulsar introduces batch index acknowledgement since Pulsar 2.6.0.
 When batch index acknowledgement is enabled, the consumer filters out the batch index that has been acknowledged and sends the batch index acknowledgement request to the broker.
 The broker maintains the batch index acknowledgement status and tracks the acknowledgement status of each batch index to avoid dispatching acknowledged messages to the consumer.
-When all indexes of the batch message are acknowledged, the batch message is deleted.
+The batch is deleted when all indices of the messages in it are acknowledged.

 By default, batch index acknowledgement is disabled (`acknowledgmentAtBatchIndexLevelEnabled=false`).
 You can enable batch index acknowledgement by setting the `acknowledgmentAtBatchIndexLevelEnabled` parameter to `true` at the broker side.
 Enabling batch index acknowledgement results in more memory overheads.

 ### Chunking
-When you enable chunking, read the following instructions.
+Before you enable chunking, read the following instructions.
 - Batching and chunking cannot be enabled simultaneously.
 To enable chunking, you must disable batching in advance.
 - Chunking is only supported for persisted topics.
-- Chunking is only supported for the exclusive and failover subscription types.
+- Chunking is only supported for Exclusive and Failover subscription types.

 When chunking is enabled (`chunkingEnabled=true`), if the message size is greater than the allowed maximum publish-payload size, the producer splits the original message into chunked messages and publishes them with chunked metadata to the broker separately and in order.
 At the broker side, the chunked messages are stored in the managed-ledger in the same way as that of ordinary messages.
 The only difference is that the consumer needs to buffer the chunked messages and combines them into the real message when all chunked messages have been collected.
 The chunked messages in the managed-ledger can be interwoven with ordinary messages.
 If producer fails to publish all the chunks of a message, the consumer can expire incomplete chunks if consumer fail to receive all chunks in expire time.
 By default, the expire time is set to one hour.